The Tomcat Security Considerations document makes several recommendations for hardening a Tomcat installation:

 casdev-master#

 to set the proper file ownerships and permissions.
-Note that, as discussed above, some of the directories are owned by root
+Note that, as discussed above, some of the directories are owned by root, while others are owned by tomcat.

 Remove example webapps